Center for Jewish History: History

 In 2000, the Center for Jewish History was opened after a six year construction and planning phase.
 The center was created with the goal of creating synergies among the five member organizations, each offering a different approach to Jewish history, scholarship and art.
 This ambitious approach to building an archive dedicated to uniting different views of Jewish culture has formed the largest repository documenting the Jewish experience outside of Israel.
 The center's approach and large collection have led some to refer to it as the Jewish Library of Congress.

 In the late 1980s, Bruce Slovin, then chairman of YIVO, originated the concept of a unified center where academic-focussed partner institutions could share resources.
 The idea was triggered when he realized that the then home of YIVO, a mansion located at 86th and Fifth Avenue, was not able to meet the needs of its visitors or the proper storage of archival materials.
 The YIVO facilities at the time were not temperature controlled and resulted in an environment that was hazardous to the collection, and ultimately made archival study difficult.

 The Leo Baeck Institute was previously located at 129 East 73rd Street, and the American Jewish Historical Society, which had previously been a New York City-based institution prior to the early 1960s, was then located near Brandeis University in Waltham, Massachusetts.
 The Yeshiva University Museum was located in the Washington Heights neighborhood uptown.

 When it opened its doors to the public in October 2000, the center struggled with financial problems.
 In 2007, there were preliminary talks about a partnership with NYU's Skirball Department for Hebrew and Judaic Studies to the benefit of both organizations.
 In the end, the center and Skirball decided not to move forward.
 In 2010, the Center for Jewish History was able to raise $30 million to retire its construction debt.
 The amount was raised and donated by the chairman and founder of the center, Bruce Slovin; co-chairmen William Ackman and Joseph Steinberg; the Fairholme Foundation; and 19 other donors.
 The fundraising efforts allowed the center to pay off its accrued debts.

 In 2012, the center received a top rating of four stars from the Charity Navigator non-profit evaluation service.

 In 2013, the Lillian Goldman Charitable Trust awarded the center a $1.5 million grant to establish a reference services division.

+At its 25th-anniversary gala in December 2025, the Center for Jewish History announced a $25 million matching grant from Bill Ackman and Neri Oxman.
+The donors immediately pledged $16 million in response.
+Throughout the year, the center had welcomed almost 300,000 visitors.